-The greatest Economics books distilled in the latest volume of the bestselling 50 Classics series.
+The greatest economics books distilled in the latest volume of the bestselling 50 Classics series.
+Seminal ideas from thinkers such as Richard Thaler, Thomas Piketty, Naomi Klein and Ha-Joon Chang.

 Economics drives the modern world and shapes our lives, but few of us feel we have time to engage with the breadth of ideas in the subject.